 SACCO AND VANZETTI SHALL NOT DIE!
-DNLY 7 DAYS LEFT TO AUGUST 10 LABOR MUST ACT!
+DAYS LEFT TO AUGUST 10 LABOR MUST ACT!

-FOR THE ORGANIZATION OF THE UNORGANIZED THE 40-HOUR WEEK FOR A LABOR PARTY
+THE DAILY WORKER FIGHTS: FOR THE ORGANIZATION OF THE UNORGANIZED FOR THE 40-HOUR WEEK FOR A LABOR PARTY

-NATIONAL EDITION
+FINAL CITY EDITION

-I. IV.
+Vol. IV.
 No. 172.

 SUBSCRIPTION RATES: In New York, by mail, \$8.00 per year.
 Outside New York, by mail, \$6.00 per year.

-NEW YORK, WEDNESDAY, AUGUST 3, 1927 Published Daily except Sanday by THE DAILY WORKER PUBLISHING CO., 25 First Street, New York, N. Y. Price 3 Cents VANZETTI EXPRESS RECEIPT REFUTES FULI Resolution of the Comintern on the American Question Endorsed by the Presidium of Executive Committee of the Communist International, July 1, 1927.
+NEW YORK, WEDNESDAY, AUGUST 3, 1927 Price 3 Cents VANZETTI EXPRESS RECEIPT REFUTES FULI Resolution of the Comintern on the American Question Endorsed by the Presidium of Executive Committee of the Communist International, July 1, 1927.
 1. The Struggle Against Imperialism and the War Danger.